internaloha/documentation/docs/developers/ui/running.md

 title: Running
 ---

-Invoke `npm start` to run the UI locally:
+Change directories into the ui/ directory, then invoke `npm start` to run the UI locally:

 ```
 $ npm start